How to sign up

 Follow @yvtakingpart on twitter for all the latest news from the project.

-A year-long community project with Blackfriars Settlement, Certitude and Thames Reach.
+A year-long community project with Blackfriars Settlement, Certitude and Thames Reach, concluding in January 2021 with the release of three short films.

-Beginning in November 2019, Young Vic Taking Part will collaborate with Blackfriars Settlement, Certitude and Thames Reach, three extraordinary community organisations working in Lambeth and Southwark, for an entire year to foster in-depth creative relationships within the community.
+In November 2019, Young Vic Taking Part announced this collaboration with Blackfriars Settlement, Certitude and Thames Reach, three extraordinary community organisations working in Lambeth and Southwark.
+The project was launched to foster in-depth creative relationships with people in our local community.

 Neighbourhood Theatre Ticket Scheme